 - a.
 Pass ruled complete, incomplete or intercepted anywhere in the field of play or an end zone. - b.
 Forward pass touched by a player (eligible or ineligible) or an official, including whether the touching is beyond or behind the line of scrimmage. - c.
 Forward pass or forward handing when a ball carrier is or has been beyond the neutral zone. - d.
 A forward pass or forward handing after a change of team possession. - e.
 Pass ruled forward or backward. - 1.
 If the pass is ruled forward and is incomplete, the play is reviewable only if: The ball goes out of bounds; there is clear recovery of a loose ball in the immediate continuing action; or there is confirmation of the recovery by the officials on the field.
-If the replay official does not have indisputable video evidence as to which team recovers or the ball going out of bounds, the ruling of incomplete pass stands.
-(Exception: Rule 12-3-1-a) - 2.
-If the replay official reverses an incomplete forward pass ruling and the ball is recovered, it belongs to the recovering team at the spot of the recovery and any advance is nullified. - f.
-Location of the ball when it is obviously in the field of play and a ruling of intentional grounding would result in a safety by penalty.
+If the replay official does not have indisputable video evidence as to which team recovers or the ball going out of bounds, the ruling of incomplete pass stands. - 2.
+If the replay official overturns an incomplete forward pass ruling and the ball is recovered, it belongs to the recovering team at the spot of the recovery and any advance is nullified. - f.
+Location of the ball when it is obviously in the field of play or in the end zone and there is a ruling of intentional grounding on the field.